IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-doughnut.md

 <div class="divider--half"></div>

 ## $PlatformShort$ Doughnut Chart - Multiple Rings

+It is possible to have a multiple ring display in the $PlatformShort$ Doughnut Chart, with each of the rings capable of being bound to a different data item, or they can share a common data source.
+This can be helpful if you need to display your data as tiers that have an underlying common category, such as the season to month data display below:

 <div class="sample-container loading" style="height: 400px">
     <iframe id="doughnut-chart-rings-iframe" src='{environment:dvDemosBaseUrl}/charts/doughnut-chart-rings' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Doughnut Multiple Rings"></iframe>